Fahrenheit (roller coaster): Characteristics

-Described as a "vertical lift inverted loop coaster", Fahrenheit was manufactured by Swiss company Intamin.
+Described as a "vertical lift inverted loop coaster", Fahrenheit was manufactured by Intamin.
 Fahrenheit features a 121-foot vertical lift as well as six inversions, airtime hills and high-speed banked curves, cobra roll, including a 97-degree drop on the first hill.
-In addition, there is a 107 ft Norwegian loop, which has two inversions (an Immelmann inversion followed by a dive loop), rather than the single inversion found on standard vertical loop.
+In addition, there is a 107 ft Norwegian loop, which has two inversions (a dive loop followed by an Immelmann inversion), rather than the single inversion found on standard vertical loop.

 The track is about 2700 ft long, and the ride has a capacity of 850 riders per hour.
 Riders travel at a maximum speed of 58 mph, traversing the course in 85 seconds.
 Each train consists of three cars, which each seat four people.

 At the time of Fahrenheit's construction, it was the steepest roller coaster in the United States.
 This record has since been surpassed by Steel Hawg at Indiana Beach, which features a 111-degree drop.